MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started.md

 <a name="deployr-intro"></a>
 <br>
-**DeployR, the R Integration Server, is an optional framework for deploying R analytics inside web, desktop, mobile, and dashboard applications as well as backend systems. **
+**DeployR, the R Integration Server, is an optional framework delivered with Microsoft R Server for deploying R analytics inside web, desktop, mobile, and dashboard applications as well as backend systems. **

 In many enterprises, the final step is to deploy an interface to the underlying analysis to a broader audience within the organization.
 The optional DeployR package, available for Microsoft R Server only, provides the tools for doing just that.